nfroidure/midifile/README.md

 MIDIFile is a project intended to read/write standard MIDI files with JavaScript.
 MIDIFile is fully tested with the 3 existing MIDI formats.

-MIDIFile can be used int eh folder as global libray or as an AMD module.
-It can also be used with NodeJS by installing the
-  [NPM module](https://npmjs.org/package/midifile) :
+MIDIFile can be used as a global libray or as an AMD module.
+It can also be used with NodeJS by installing the following [NPM module](https://npmjs.org/package/midifile) :
 ```bash
 npm install midifile